CodeYourFuture/immersive-go-course/docker-cloud/IMPLEMENTATION.md

 ---

-The task will be to bring this all together to run a local application on Elastic Container Service:
+The task will be to bring this all together to run an application that we've written on Elastic Container Service:

 - Build a simple Go server
 - Dockerise it to run locally within a container